wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-php-web-single-sign-on.md

 ## Summary
 This tutorial has shown you how to create and configure a single tenant PHP application that uses the single sign-on capabilities of Azure Active Directory.

-A sample that shows how to use Azure Active Directory and single sign-on for PHP  Websites is available at <https://github.com/WindowsAzure/azure-sdk-for-php-samples/tree/master/WAAD.WebSSO.PHP>.
+A sample that shows how to use Azure Active Directory and single sign-on for PHP websites is available at <https://github.com/WindowsAzure/azure-sdk-for-php-samples/tree/master/WAAD.WebSSO.PHP>.

 [Step 1: Create a PHP Application]: #createapp